gklyne/I-D/arcp/arcp.md

 ---------

-The purpose of the `authority` component in an arcp URI is to build a unique base URI for a particular archive.
+The purpose of the `authority` component in an arcp URI is to build a unique identifier for a particular archive.
 The authority is NOT intended to be resolvable without former knowledge of the archive.

 The authority of an arcp URI MUST be valid according to these productions: